networkandcode/networkandcode.github.io/_posts/owaspjuiceshop/2021-08-08-owasp-juice-shop-launch-with-own-docker-image.md

 ---
-title: owasp juice shop > launch with own docker image
+title: "owasp juice shop > launch with own docker image"
-categories: owasp juice shop
+categories: "owasp juice shop"
 ---

 There is already an offical docker image for the juice shop application at the repo